CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 :math:`\sum_{n=0}^{N_C}\sum_{k=0}^{N_f} a_{in} F_{in,k} = 1` and :math:`\sum_{k=0}^{N_f}  F_{in,k} = 1`.
 :math:`F_{in,k}` is carried as an area-weighted tracer.

-This implementation means that the FSD can be ignored for processes that only modify the ITD (eg. vertical thermodynamics), and the ITD can be ignored for processes that only modify the FSD (eg. wave fracture).
+The FSD may be ignored when considering processes that only modify ice thickness (eg. vertical thermodynamics), and the ITD can be ignored when considering processes that only modify floe sizes (eg. wave fracture).
 For processes that affect both the ITD and the FSD, (eg. lateral melt), both :math:`a_{in}` and :math:`F_{in,k}` are evolved.

-The FSD evolves subject to lateral growth, lateral melt, new ice growth, floe welding and wave fracture, as described in :cite:`Roach18` and with some modifications described in :cite:`Roach19`.
-Floe sizes do not  appear directly in any terms in the momentum equation or constitutive law, and mechanical redistribution reduces the area fractions of all floes equally.
-Thus in the equation for time evolution of the FSTD,
+The FSTD evolves subject to lateral growth, lateral melt, new ice growth, floe welding and wave fracture, as described in :cite:`Roach18` and with some modifications described in :cite:`Roach19`.
+The equation for time evolution of the FSTD is (:cite:`Horvat15`),

 :math:`\frac{\partial f(r,h)}{\partial t} = - \nabla \cdot (f(r,h)\mathbf{v}) + \mathcal{L}_T + \mathcal{L}_M + \mathcal{L}_W`,

-where the terms on the right hand side represent advection, thermodynamics, mechanical redistribution and wave fracture respectively, it remains only to compute the thermodynamic tendency and wave fracture.
+where the terms on the right hand side represent the effects of advection, thermodynamics, mechanical redistribution and wave fracture respectively.
+Floe sizes do not explicitly appear in the equations of sea ice motion and therefore the FSTD is advected as an area tracer.
+We also assume that mechanical redistribution of sea ice through ridging does not impact floe sizes.
+Thus it remains only to compute the thermodynamic and wave fracture tendencies.

 Thermodynamic changes to the FSTD are given by